-Our sustainable vision
+Our Sustainable vision

-We long been a leader in the field of environmental research and training and we are committed to replicating this success in how we care for our campus and its surrounding environment.
+We have long been a leader in the field of environmental research and training, and we are committed to replicating this success in how we care for our campus and its surrounding environment.
 Through effectively managing our estate, we strive to reduce the environmental impact of our operational activities and make a positive contribution to the local environment.

 In addition, we have recently invested around £4.5 million on replacing central boiler plant, upgrading CHPs, and installing thermal storage tanks on our district heating network.
 These have reduced carbon dioxide emissions to below our 1990 baseline.